MMedSci General Practice Advanced Nurse Practitioner (NURT101)

 This programme will be available again September 2018 for nurses wishing to develop an advanced practice role in general practice primary care.
 The programme enables you to qualify as an advanced practitioner and to develop your portfolio of competencies as an expert generalist.

 The programme has been developed to meet the changing skill mix required in the primary care workforce.
 The programme is informed by recent work to clarify professional career pathway stages and competencies for advanced practice in primary care.
 The programme covers core competencies relating to advanced practice, including:

-- Direct clinical competence as a generalist
+- Clinical competence as a generalist for primary care

 - Leadership and collaborative practice